 Journal of Applied Philosophy

 The Journal of Applied Philosophy is a leading forum for academic publication in all areas of applied philosophy.
-It is edited by Avery Kolers (University of Louisville) and Tina Rulli (University of California, Davis) with the assistance of six Associate Editors and an International Advisory Board.
+It is edited by Avery Kolers (University of Tennessee, Knoxville) and Tina Rulli (University of California, Davis) with the assistance of six Associate Editors and an International Advisory Board.
 The Journal is published by Wiley on behalf of the Society.

 As well as submitted articles, the journal also publishes the Society’s annual lecture and review articles.
 To sign up for content alerts, browse a free sample issue, or to submit an article to the journal, please visit the journal’s website at our publisher.